zjcalva/chinese_information_extraction/README.md

 # Implementation of  Transition-based Model for Chinese Information Extraction

-We provide sample sentences from GENIA for illustration.
+We provide sample sentences from ACE05 for illustration.
 Requirement: PyTorch (tested on 0.4), Python(v3)

 ## Setup